Best free software for students 2023

 It includes many features which are usually only available with expensive software.
 For example, it lets you use multiple layering for rich photo composition.

-There's also a wide range of colour editing options and a 3D rotate and zoom effect, and it supports pretty much any image type out there.
+There's also a wide range of colour editing options and a 3D rotate and zoom effect.
+It supports pretty much any image type out there.
 And, despite what the website's design might suggest, the product is regularly updated.

 It has a number of one-tap editing features, meaning even beginners to photo editing can transform their pictures in just a few seconds.

-It's certainly no rival to Photoshop but if you just need access to basic tools, then it's a useful tool to have bookmarked.
+It's certainly no rival to Photoshop but if you need access to basic tools, it's a useful site to have bookmarked.

-We've added this one to the list mainly to just point out that it exists – but you can definitely get better programs elsewhere.
+We've added this one to the list to just point out that it exists.
+However, you can definitely get better programs elsewhere.

 If you're a Photoshop superfan, you can get a (very) basic, lite version of the software for free in the form of Photoshop Express.

-However, it only works with files that are under 16 megapixels and less than 8,191 pixels wide, which isn't ideal if you're looking to edit any high-res pictures.
+However, it isn't ideal if you're looking to edit any high-res pictures.
 Also keep in mind that it's available on Windows, iOS and Android.

 Free audio and video software